-The 5th Hampden District is comprised entirely of the City of Holyoke.
+The 5th Hampden District comprises the City of Holyoke

 The City of Holyoke is one of the first planned industrial cities in the world.
 A 57-foot drop in the Connecticut River proved to be an ideal location for capturing the power of the River when investors dammed the River in mid 1800s.
 The power from this dam fed reliable and inexpensive power through a network of canals to immense complexes of mill buildings.

 The resulting combination of inexpensive power, reliable transportation and a steady influx of workers allowed Holyoke to become the global center of paper production.
 For more than a century, the City’s economic center was tightly linked with the Connecticut River, as can be observed in the City’s historical manufacturing core.
 The Connecticut River and Mount Tom/East Mountain range frame Holyoke, which can be found midway between the Vermont and Connecticut state borders.